(CNN)Here's a look at E. coli outbreaks.

 June 2009 - Epitopix LLC, a Minnesota based veterinary pharmaceutical company, begins licensing a new vaccine for cows that reduces the transmission of E. coli between cows and humans.

-Timeline of selected severe E. coli O157:H7 cases in the U.S.
+Timeline of selected E. coli outbreaks in the United States:

 The Jack in the Box incident leads the Clinton administration to begin random testing for E. coli in ground beef.